 A clever bird plays a mathematical trick to ensure that tigers don’t overtake the world.

-Math Concepts: Numbers and operations, growing patterns, algebraic thinking
+Math Concepts: Numbers and operations, growing patterns, exponential growth, algebraic reasoning

 Faculty in the Master of Arts in Child Study and Education program and former elementary teacher at the Dr. Eric Jackman Institute of Child Study